 scala>

-Spark SQL Further Reference
+Spark Read JSON and Query with SQL Further External Reference

-See Spark SQL and Spark SQL with Scala and PySpark SQL tutorials.
+Before you go, you may wish to check out Spark SQL with Scala and PySpark SQL tutorials.

 This is a nice read.
 If you have some free can you guide me solve the below scenario ?